Dommmin/laravel-dockerized/SERVER_SETUP.md

-# VPS Server Setup Guide
+# Zero Downtime Deployment for Laravel with GitHub Actions

-This guide will help you set up your VPS for Laravel deployment with zero downtime.
+# This guide will help you set up a zero downtime deployment for your Laravel application using GitHub Actions on a VPS.
+The setup includes Nginx, PHP-FPM, and MariaDB, along with proper configurations for security and performance.

+## What is Zero Downtime Deployment?
+Zero downtime deployment means updating your app without users noticing any interruption — the site stays online and responsive while the new version is being deployed.

 ## 0. Create User (optional—you can use your non-root user)

 ```bash